 All lines with slopes from 15 to 20 percent shall have concrete anchors placed on the bell end of the sewer line.
-The anchors shall be spaced AS OUTLINED IN 15A NCAC 2T REGULATIONS OR as shown on the plans (WHICHEVER IS MORE STRINGENT) and constructed to the dimensions shown on Standard Detail 536.01.
+The anchors shall be spaced AS OUTLINED IN 15A NCAC 02T REGULATIONS, the NCDWR Minimum Design Criteria for the permitting of Gravity Sewers, OR as shown on the plans (WHICHEVER IS MOST STRINGENT) and constructed to the dimensions shown on Standard Detail 536.01.
 Anchors shall penetrate at least 6 inches into virgin soil.
 Concrete shall be 4000 psi concrete.